zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 ## C++

+* 【2024-12-01】[LANDrop / LANDrop](https://github.com/LANDrop/LANDrop) - Drop any files to any devices on your LAN.
+* 【2024-12-01】[elalish / manifold](https://github.com/elalish/manifold) - Geometry library for topological robustness
+* 【2024-12-01】[ninja-build / ninja](https://github.com/ninja-build/ninja) - a small build system with a focus on speed
 * 【2024-11-27】[mitsuba-renderer / mitsuba3](https://github.com/mitsuba-renderer/mitsuba3) - Mitsuba 3: A Retargetable Forward and Inverse Renderer
 * 【2024-11-24】[rl-tools / rl-tools](https://github.com/rl-tools/rl-tools) - The Fastest Deep Reinforcement Learning Library
 * 【2024-11-22】[NVIDIA / cuda-quantum](https://github.com/NVIDIA/cuda-quantum) - C++ and Python support for the CUDA Quantum programming model for heterogeneous quantum-classical workflows